Knaeckebrothero/Advanced-LLM-Chat/README.md

 1. Check that the SQLite database file has been created
 2. Ensure your user has permission to read/write to the file
 3. Try deleting the file to start fresh (all data will be lost)

+### Backend Connection Issues

+If the frontend cannot connect to the backend:
+1. Ensure both Docker containers are running: `docker ps`
+2. Accept the self-signed certificate by visiting `https://localhost:8443` directly
+3. Check that both containers are on the same network: `docker network inspect docker_app-network`
+4. Verify the backend logs: `docker logs advanced-llm-chat-backend`

+### Docker Deployment Issues

+1. **Replicate API errors**:
+   - Ensure your `REPLICATE_API_TOKEN` is set correctly in the `.env` file
+   - Check backend logs for API errors: `docker logs advanced-llm-chat-backend`

+2. **Database persistence**:
+   - SQLite database is stored in `./docker/data/`
+   - Ensure proper permissions: `chmod 755 ./docker/data`
+   - Backup this directory to preserve chat history

+3. **Port conflicts**:
+   - Frontend runs on port 8080, backend on 8443
+   - Change ports in `docker-compose.yml` if needed

 ## Contributing